darekaze/SpaceWx4Kids/src/data/monitor/en/monitor.md

-# How is space weather monitored?
+# How to monitor space weather?

 Solar phenomena, such as sun spots and solar flares, provide good indications of space weather.
 In particular, the intensity of X-ray and ultraviolet radiation from the Sun provide valuable information for space weather forecasting.

 Space weather can be observed from the ground and from space.
-On the ground, telescopes and optical instruments are used to record the number of sun spots, as well as to observe aurora, which provide evidence of geomagnetic storms.
+On the ground, telescopes and optical instruments are used to record the number of [sunspots](/#/en/phenomena/sunspots), as well as to observe [aurora](/#/en/phenomena/aurora), which provide evidence of geomagnetic storms.

 While observation from the ground is affected by Earth's atmosphere and weather, observation from space does not have such a limitation.
 As such, satellites and spacecraft have been used to monitor the space weather.
 Some of them are introduced as follows: